general03/flask-autoindex/docs/index.rst

 .. module:: flaskext.autoindex

-Flask-AutoIndex generates an index page to our `Flask`_ application automatically.
+Flask-AutoIndex generates an index page for your `Flask`_ application automatically.
 The result just like `mod_autoindex`_, but the look is more awesome!
 Look at this: